Hey, knit and crochet designers, are you letting your computer handle the math?

 I have answers at Spreadsheet Savvy: Designing for Knit & Crochet.

-- Two optional 30-minute group Office Hours slots to be scheduled at convenience of attendees
+- Two optional 30-minute group Office Hours slots to be scheduled after polling attendees

 - Class takes place on the Zoom platform